 The Brown Whitespotted Puffer can grow to 14" in length.
 It eats a wide variety of marine life, but it feeds mainly on tips of branching corals and to a lesser extent on sponges, mollusks, bryozoans, tunicates, algae, crabs, shrimps, and detritus.
 In captivity, it may not be quick to adjust to tank fed fares, because of its coral diet preference.
 However, once adjusted it may accept freshly chopped or frozen foods, such as shrimp, crab, squid and fish, and possibly herbivore diets.
 Of course, it is not suitable for reef tanks because it will eat the invertebrates.

 Green Whitespotted Puffer

 The Green Whitespotted Puffer (Arothron hispidus) will adjust well to aquarium life and eat in captivity.
 It has a slow going, friendly, and personable demeanor, but of course, the downside to this fish is the toxin it can exude.
-As we said, it is suggested for a fish-only tank community with fish that have the same or similar traits.
+It is suggested for a fish-only community aquarium with fish that have the same or similar traits.

-The Green Whitespotted Puffer is an omnivore, eating a wide variety of marine life, such as fleshy, calcareous, or coralline algae, mollusks, tunicates, sponges, corals, zoanthids, crabs, shrimps, tube worms, and echinoderms, as well as detritus.ell as eating habits.
+The Green Whitespotted Puffer is an omnivore, eating a wide variety of marine life, such as fleshy, calcareous, or coralline algae, mollusks, tunicates, sponges, corals, zoanthids, crabs, shrimps, tube worms, and echinoderms, as well as detritus.

 03 of 05